rudodd/lotto/README.md

 - Ensures all plays fall in the "balanced" range with a sum totaling 130-221
 - Allows for the optional exclusion of both or either hot or cold numbers as determined by the last 100 draws
 - Highlights hot and cold numbers that have been generated
-- Saves generated plays in localStorage and checks for winners within generated plays after the draws has taken place for a given play
+- Allows users who sign in with Google to have generated plays saved for persistence

 ## Getting Started